Sweeps Of Homeless Camps In California Aggravate Key Health Issues

 Los Angeles has limited the amount of personal property people can carry with them or store on public property, saying it must fit inside a 60-gallon container — the equivalent of a medium-sized outdoor trash bin.
 Several homeless residents are suing the city over the rule.

 In Oakland, up the hill from where Ciha camps, Caltrans posts advisories about scheduled cleanups, notifying people when they will come through.
-Caltrans policy requires the postings, but an ongoing class-action lawsuit against Caltrans claims that policy isn't always followed, and that the sweeps are a violation of people's constitutional right to private property.
+Caltrans policy requires the postings, but an ongoing class-action lawsuit against Caltrans claims that policy isn't always followed and that the sweeps are a violation of people's constitutional right to private property.

 Ciha has joined the suit.
 Another defendant says Caltrans took her walker, which she was using because an infected wound made it difficult for her to get around.
 Others have lost ID cards and prescriptions, a setback for making appointments or receiving benefits, according to one of the lawyers on the case, Osha Neumann.